 Balance the urban and natural environment by encouraging, empowering and equipping the people of Hawai‘i to mālama the trees in our ‘āina.

-The Kaulunani Program is guided by the State’s Forest Action Plan (SWARS).
+The Kaulunani Program is guided by the State’s Forest Action Plan.
 The Kaulunani Council worked as part of the Hawai‘i Forestry team to analyze forest-related conditions, trends, threats, and opportunities within the State, to assure that federal, state, private and community resources focus on important issues.
-The urban forestry section can be found here.
+The 2016 draft urban forestry section can be found here.

 The primary goals of the urban and community forestry program are:

 - Improve the understanding of the benefits of trees in urban areas and communities.

 - Reduce carbon emissions, conserve energy, improve air quality and increase other environmental benefits.

 - Support community tree planting and tree demonstration projects.

 - Support Arbor Day activities.

 - Enhance the technical skills and knowledge of the urban forest industry.

 Kaulunani has grown from a program primarily focused on tree planting projects and education, to one that engages in challenging topics such as invasive species control, the role of trees in shoreline protection and restoration practices, measuring the environmental benefits of street trees, and other unique projects such as supporting chemical trials for control of the Erythrina Gall Wasp.